qosf/qosf.org/qosf.org/wittek_prize.md

 No, but they should be a contributor to one or more open source projects in the space of quantum computing.

 ### What about nominating freely available education materials (i.e. blog posts, books) or other community work (i.e. organizing conferences)?
-This years' edition of the Wittek Quantum Prize is only in the category of "Open Source Software", however, we are looking into expanding the scope for the next year.
+This year's edition of the Wittek Quantum Prize is awarded only in the category of "Open Source Software", however, we are looking into expanding the scope for the next year.
 Get in touch if you would like to [support our efforts](mailto:funding@qosf.org).

 ### How many individuals are being awarded?
 We are going to award a single individual.

 ### Is this a one-off event?
 The Wittek Quantum Prize is going to be awarded annually.
-If your nominee did not make the selection this year, please reconsider nominating them for the next years edition.
+If your nominee did not make the selection this year, please consider nominating them again for next year's edition.

+### When do nominations close?
+Nominations will be accepted until midnight of Nov 30th, 2020.